Autism and Routine: A Complete Guide to Managing Transitions and Changes

 Time Perception

-Many autistic children experience time differently, making it hard to understand when transitions will happen.
+Many autistic children sense time differently.
+This makes it hard to know when changes will happen.

 Loss of Preferred Activities